-Other books by this author include Hounded, Hexed, Tricked, Trapped, Hunted, "Two Ravens and One Crow", Shattered
+Other books by this author which I have reviewed include Hounded, Hexed, Tricked, Trapped, Hunted, "Two Ravens and One Crow", Shattered, Besieged, "The Purloined Poodle"

 Third in the Iron Druid Chronicles urban-fantasy series revolving around the lone surviving Druid, Atticus O’Sullivan, who is getting ready to head outta town.